 A Written Crisis Management and Communication Response plan is essential in today’s always-on, 24/7 world.
 News and information flow in “real-time” and Stakeholders expect you to respond effectively to crisis reality and communication challenges.

 When a crisis hits an organization, it is time for Crisis Managers to take the lead and a plan guides the way.

 Crises offer organizations both immense opportunities and threats.
 A Crisis has the potential to destroy people, fine reputations, disrupt operations and destroy share prices and the integrity of an organization.

 The challenge lies in how to respond to and in such an event.

 Appropriate Crisis Response includes preparation, response, and recovery components, but more than that it is led and managed by well-trained, competent leaders that understand the how, why and what of a crisis and can lead through the proverbial stormy seas.

 The Importance of the First Responder

-Crisis Managers understand that what at first seems like a non specific event or problem could rapidly escalate into being a genuine crisis.
-I like to call these smouldering crises, small, insignificant events that can result in unplanned visibility should it go public.
+Crisis Managers understand that what at first seems like a non-specific event or problem could rapidly escalate into being a genuine crisis.
+I like to call these smoldering crises, small, insignificant events that can result in unplanned visibility should it go public.

-Crisis Managers understand their industry and worry about potential incidents that can harm.
-Oil companies like Engen, BP and PETROSA worry about potential refinery fires, explosions, spills and other disruptions – and there are specific grounds for that.
-A Few years ago the Engen refinery in Durban was hit by lightening resulting in a major fire and millions of rands of damage.
+Crisis Managers understand their industry and worry about potential incidents that can harm them.
+Oil companies like Engen, BP, and PETROSA worry about potential refinery fires, explosions, spills, and other disruptions – and there are specific grounds for that.
+A Few years ago the Engen refinery in Durban was hit by lightning resulting in a major fire and millions of rands of damage.

-Research show that no organization is immune.
+Research shows that no organization is immune.
 And that should make you worry whether you are a director, shareholder, or employee.